carbon-language/carbon-lang/docs/design/generics/details.md

 **Comparison with other languages:** This feature is also called [associated constants in Rust](https://doc.rust-lang.org/reference/items/associated-items.html#associated-constants).

-**Aside:** In general, the use of `:!` here means these `let` declarations will only have compile-time and not runtime storage associated with them.
+**Aside:** The use of `:!` here means these `let` declarations will only have compile-time and not runtime storage associated with them.

 ### Associated class functions